jasondcater/sol-sys-2/README.md

 ##### Barycenter
   * In space nothing is fixed.
 In a situation when two or more items/objects/bodies are orbiting they orbit each other around a point which is somewhere between the centers of each item.
 It is not true that the planets orbit around the Sun.
 The sun and planets orbit around a graviational center.
 Since the Sun is so much more massive than the planets this graviational center is also located inside the Sun (but not at the Sun's center).
 A gravitational center is known as A barycenter and is not at the center of an object, but is used as a reference point between two objects.

-##### Periapsis
-  * The point in the path of an orbiting body at which it is nearest to the body that it orbits. i.e. The closest approch that one orbiting body makes toward another.
-So this means that Perihelion (closest approch to the Sun) is just a special case of Periapsis.

-##### Longitude of Perihelion
-  * The sum of two angles: "Longitude of Ascending Node" + "Argument of Perihelion" = "Longitude of Perihelion"
-  * You may encounter the "Longitude of Perihelion" out in the wild, and you may need "Argument of Perihelion" instead.
-IF you have "Longitude of Ascending Node" and "Longitude of Perihelion", just subtract one from the other.

 ##### Ascending Node
 ![alt tag] (https://raw.githubusercontent.com/jasondcater/sol-sys-2/master/img/letters/ascending_node.jpg)
   * The point in space where the orbit passes through the Ecliptic plane on ascention.